Macros 101: What, Why, and How to Count Them?

 - Very active - Active job, think mailman, construction worker, a job that requires you to be moving around.
 Intense exercise 4-5x a week.

 - Super active - Active job and intense 5+ workouts a week.

 Lastly, enter your overall goal.
 We have the three main goals:

 - Lose weight - This will put you at a slight calorie deficit, the percentage depends on your body type.

 - Maintain - Shows you the macro ratios that will keep you at your current weight.

 - Gain muscle - This will put you at a calorie surplus, the percentage depends on your body type.

 How to use your results to achieve your goal

-I highly suggest downloading a tracking app like Myfitnesspal!
+Consider downloading a tracking app like Myfitnesspal!
 Input your results to whatever tracking app you chose.
 Then you can start to set a meal plan that best fits your macros.
 Keep in mind, this is just an estimate so if you go a little over or a little under your macros you'll be fine!
 But just a little... don't go too over, you'll just sabotage your progress!

 One last thing to keep in mind...
 Once you start tracking and you start losing weight, or building muscle then revisit my macro calculator.
-You want to adjust your macros after losing weight and fat, or building muscle because the original macro results were based on information before you started dieting.
-So every couple weeks or once you get significant results, update your macros!
+You want to adjust your macros after losing weight and fat, or building muscle because the original macro results were based on the information before you started dieting.
+So every couple of weeks or once you get significant results, update your macros!